 The District's jurisdictional boundary is 4,667 acres or 7.3 square miles.
-The District's SOI encompasses an additional 1,134 acres for a total of 5,801 acres.
 It is located within the west side of the County of El Dorado and generally encompasses the areas that make up most of the community of Cameron Park, with the majority of the District encompassing areas to the north of US Highway 50 and a small portion south of US Highway 50.
 The general topography consists of a central valley along the Deer Creek Drainage.
 The majority of the valley is enclosed between ridges on the east and west with mature stands of brush and dense oak woodlands.
 Slopes range from 15% to 35%.
 The average elevation of the District is approximately 1,250 feet.

 Services and facilities are concentrated around the Cameron Park Drive/Cambridge Road corridor between Highway 50 and Green Valley Road.
 The District has two service areas; all services, and all services except fire protection.
-The area where the District provides all services is approximately 4,160 acres, or 6.5 square miles.
-The "limited services area" where CPCSD provides all empowered services, except for fire suppression encompasses an additional 232 acres or 0.4 square miles.
+The area where the District provides all services is approximately 4,160 acres, or 6.5 square miles and has a coterminous SOI.
+The "limited services area" where CPCSD provides all empowered services, except for fire suppression encompasses an additional 232 acres or 0.4 square miles and has an SOI that extends to an additional 1,134 acres.
 The "limited services area" falls within the jurisdiction of one of three other fire service providers as shown in Figure 1.